 In general, the statistics in Table II make good sense.
 The fourth column of figures (R2)

-indicate the fitness of my model: the closer the value is to one, the better the statistics fit the model.
-[28] That these values are so close to one means the model had been well chosen, and thus the extrapolations would be quite accurate.
+indicate the fitness of my model: the closer the value is to one, the better the statistics fit the model [28].
+That these values are so close to one the model had been well chosen, and thus the extrapolations would be quite accurate.
 In addition, the intercept are also very close to zero.
 Because SNR is the relative power of the signal over the background noise, it should theoretically be zero if there is no signal present.
 In reality, however, the SNR is never zero because of noise’s partial matching with the template.
 Now that the intercept are close to zero, the extrapolations have become more credible.

 Finally, since the model of linear regression in this case is simply SN R = Amplitude ×